solyoma/FalconBoard/README.md

       the wheel on the mouse).
    6. Mark area by right button on mouse or tablet, and
         - draw a rectangle by pressing the R key
-        - insert vertical space of 200 pixels by pressing F5
+        - insert vertical space by pressing F5.
+Magnitude is the height of the selection
         - delete drawings completely inside this area with the Del or BackSpace keys.
         - copy / cut marked area and paste it at any position, even into new